OUR SOCIAL MEDIA FEED

 HIGHLIGHTS

-For the entire list of Antoine’s results, please consult his JudoInside page.
+For the entire list of Kyle’s results, please consult his JudoInside page.

 Priscilla Gagné

-Priscilla Gagné received several diagnoses for her vision before specialists discovered she had retinitis pigmentosa.
-However, the condition never stopped Priscilla from doing sports.
+Priscilla Gagné received numerous diagnoses regarding her vision before the specialists finally realized she had retinitis pigmentosa.
+But the condition never held her back from participating in sports.

 Coach Sasha Mehmedovic